 When configured for Manual Selection mode, the ASSOCIATE Request message transmitted by a DPP SS shall indicate the transmitting DPP SS pairing mode (single, client or server), its MAC Address, its Name, the CA name, as appear in its certificate, and all zeros in the receiving DPP SS MAC address field.

-While in the Online state, if configured to Server pairing mode, the DPP SS shall ignore ASSOCIATE Request message.
+While in the Online state, if configured to Server pairing mode, the DPP SS shall ignore any received ASSOCIATE Request message from other radios.

 Associate state

-Upon receipt or sending of an ASSOCIATE Response message from a peer, the DPP SS shall enter the Associate state with that peer.
+Upon receipt or sending of an ASSOCIATE Response message from/to a peer, the DPP SS shall enter the Associate state with that peer.

 The DPP SS shall perform the following activities during the Association state: